Skip Ribbon Commands

 Click here to insert a picture from SharePoint.
 Click here to insert a picture from SharePoint.

 Healthy gums and teeth are important to your child's overall health.
-This is why your child's doctor will talk with you about good dental habits even before your child's first tooth appears.
+This is why your child's doctor will talk with you about good dental health habits even before your child's first tooth appears.

 Pediatricians are trained to apply fluoride varnish because many young children do not see or have access to a dentist until they are older.
-If your child is seeing a dentist at a young age, as recommended by the American Academy of Pediatrics, fluoride varnish may be applied in a dental office instead.
+If your child is seeing a dentist at a young age, as recommended by the American Academy of Pediatrics (AAP), fluoride varnish may be applied in a dental office instead.

-What is Fluoride Varnish?
+What is fluoride varnish?

-Fluoride varnish is a dental treatment that can help prevent tooth decay, slow it down, or stop it from getting worse.
+Fluoride varnish is a dental treatment that can help prevent tooth decay, slow it down or stop it from getting worse.
 Fluoride varnish is made with fluoride, a mineral that can strengthen tooth enamel (outer coating on teeth).

 Keep in mind that fluoride varnish treatments cannot completely prevent cavities.
-Fluoride varnish treatments can best help prevent decay when a child is also brushing using the right amount of toothpaste with fluoride, flossing regularly, getting regular dental care, and eating a healthy diet.
+Fluoride varnish treatments can best help prevent decay when a child is also brushing using the right amount of toothpaste with fluoride, flossing regularly, getting regular dental care and eating a healthy diet.

 Fluoride varnish is safe and used by dentists and doctors all over the world to help prevent tooth decay in children.
 Only a small amount is used, and hardly any fluoride is swallowed.
 It is quickly applied and hardens.
 Then it is brushed off after 4 to 12 hours.